ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/costmap-plugins/speed_filter.md

 | `string` | "speed_limit" |

 Description
 :   Topic to publish speed limit to.
-The [messages](https://github.com/ros-navigation/navigation2/blob/main/nav2_msgs/msg/SpeedLimit.msg) have the following fields’ meaning:
+The [messages](https://github.com/ros-navigation/navigation2/blob/main/nav2_msgs/msg/SpeedLimit.msg) have the following fields' meaning:

     - `percentage`: speed limit is expressed in percentage if `true` or in absolute values in `false` case.
 This parameter is set depending on `type` field of `CostmapFilterInfo` message.
     - `speed_limit`: non-zero values show maximum allowed speed expressed in a percent of maximum robot speed or in absolute value depending on `percentage` value.
 Zero value means no speed restriction (independently on `percentage`). `speed_limit` is being linearly converted from `OccupancyGrid` filter mask value as: `speed_limit = base + multiplier * mask_value`, where `base` and `multiplier` coefficients are taken from `CostmapFilterInfo` message.